 Routers

-Using the router is easy: plug your modem to the “Internet” port in your router with an Ethernet cable, and then plug your computers together, DVRs, video game programs, and other machines into another four interfaces on the modem.
+Using the router is simple: connect your modem to the “Internet” port on your router using an Ethernet cable, and then connect your computers, DVRs, game consoles, and other devices to the other four ports on the router.

 Switches

-This is the place where the other hardware comes from: it’s likely that when you look at whatever you will need to wire up, you understand you have more devices than you ever believed.
-I’ve my desktop, a TiVo, a home theatre PC, and an AirPort Express in my apartment; that’s four devices right now.
-Live in a house with other people with their computers, even multiple DVRs, or video game systems.
-Four ports are not going to be sufficient.
-To join more than four devices to most consumer routers, then you will need what’s called a switch.
+This is where the additional hardware comes into play: it is likely that when you take a look at what you need to wire up, you will realize that you have more devices than you ever thought.
+In my apartment, I have my desktop, a TiVo, a home theater PC, and an AirPort Express; that is four devices right now.
+If you live in a house with other people who have their own computers, even multiple DVRs, or video game systems, four ports will not be enough.
+To connect more than four devices to most consumer routers, you will need what is called a switch.

-Switches are merely boxes that direct traffic from 1 port to a lot of ports.
-Unlike routers, they can’t assign IP addresses that direct traffic from your router to your other devices.
-So while a switch cannot be the basis for a home network, adding it to your arsenal essentially turns your 4-port router into an 8-port router to get a mere $25 or so.
-Just plug one end of the Ethernet cable into the Uplink port on the switch and the other back into one of those four standard ports in your router.
+Switches are simply boxes that direct traffic from one port to multiple ports.
+Unlike routers, they cannot assign IP addresses that direct traffic from your router to your other devices.
+Therefore, while a switch cannot be the foundation of a home network, adding one to your arsenal essentially turns your 4-port router into an 8-port router for a mere $25 or so.
+Simply plug one end of the Ethernet cable into the Uplink port on the switch and the other end into one of those four standard ports in your router.

-Suppose your switch does not have an Uplink port.
-In that case, you might need to use a Crossover cable rather than an Ethernet cable, and then you have to plug it into one of the regular ports on the switch.
-Many modern switches won’t require a crossover cable, which means you may try it out using traditional Ethernet first and see if it works.
+If your switch does not have an Uplink port, you may need to use a Crossover cable instead of an Ethernet cable and plug it into one of the regular ports on the switch.
+Many modern switches will not require a crossover cable, which means you can try it out using traditional Ethernet first and see if it works.

 Hubs

-I will not go into a lot of detail regarding hubs, except to inform you that although they are frequently lumped in with (or mistaken for) switches, they’re not exactly the same.
-They seem much alike, though.
-However, unlike routers, switches have just one lane of traffic.
-You can send information from several devices to a single or a single device to many.
-It does not “direct traffic” just as a switch does.
-Therefore, while they are less expensive than a switch, they are only beneficial for servers you are sending info to from multiple servers.
+I will not discuss hubs in great detail, except to note that while they are often conflated with (or mistaken for) switches, they are not entirely equivalent.
+They do, however, appear to be very similar.
+However, unlike routers, hubs have a single traffic lane.
+Data can be sent from multiple devices to a single device, or from a single device to many devices.
+It does not “direct traffic” in the same way as a switch.
+As a result, while they are less expensive than a switch, they are only useful for servers that are transmitting data to multiple servers.

 Methods of Getting Ethernet In Your Room

-Now that you have a great router and a few additional ports to take each of your devices, it is time to hook them up.
-Regrettably, it is unlikely all of your devices are in precisely the identical area.
-They are likely through the hallway or perhaps on various heights of the home.
-Listed below are the two quickest ways to have them attached to a primary router or, to put it bluntly, “how to get Ethernet in my room.”
+Now that you have a solid router with a couple extra ports to handle all your devices, it’s time to wire them up.
+Unfortunately, it’s unlikely all your devices are in the exact same place.
+They’re probably across the hall or even on different floors of the house.
+Below are the two easiest ways to get them connected to a main router or, to put it bluntly, “how to get Ethernet in my room.”

 Add a Hard-Wired Ethernet Port to Any Room (Running Ethernet Cables)

-Here really is the most straightforward method.
+This is the most direct methodology.
 It is also very labor-intensive.
-In other words, you are likely to rope Ethernet in all of your rooms, or maybe even upstairs.
-The idea is straightforward, but in practice, it is not always seen as that easy.
-Ideally, you will want to move the wires on the other side of the drywall and possibly through the loft.
-The wonderful thing is you can acquire bulk amounts of Ethernet cables in major hardware stores, and it is surprisingly inexpensive.
-The terrible news is you’ll need to learn how to crimp the wires yourself.
-At those same hardware shops, it is possible to find a simple crimping kit.
-It includes manual, though.
+In other words, you will need to run Ethernet cables throughout your home, possibly even to the upper level.
+The concept is straightforward, but in practice, it is not always as simple as it appears.
+Ideally, you will want to run the cables through the walls and possibly through the attic.
+The good news is that you can purchase bulk amounts of Ethernet cables at major hardware stores, and they are surprisingly inexpensive.
+The bad news is that you will need to learn how to crimp the cables yourself.
+These same hardware stores sell simple crimping kits, which come with instructions.

-You also must decide about which sort of cable you will use.
-Cat5 Cable is pretty damn inexpensive, but it is the slowest.
-It may only transmit 100 Mbps.
-That is enough to stream high-definition pictures on a few devices, but likely not over three or four in precisely the exact time.
-It would be best to choose whether the purchase cost is well worth the speed, but remember you might need faster Internet later.
-Running each one of these cables won’t be enjoyable if you bring in more devices in the future.
+You will also need to decide which type of cable you will use.
+Cat 5 cable is very inexpensive, but it is the slowest.
+It can only transmit at 100 Mbps.
+This is sufficient to stream high-definition video on a few devices, but it is unlikely to support more than three or four devices simultaneously.
+You will need to decide if the cost of a faster cable is worth the speed, but keep in mind that you may need faster internet in the future.
+Running all of these cables will not be fun if you add more devices in the future.

-To connect the wires to each room (and possibly every device), you want an excellent Ethernet switch.
-It ought to be precisely the same room.
-In that way, if there is a connection issue, you can reposition them quickly.
-Soon enough, you will run a cable from the switch to every room you would like connected to Ethernet.
+To connect the cables to each room (and possibly each device), you will need a good Ethernet switch.
+It should be located in the same room as the router.
+This way, if there is a connection issue, you can quickly troubleshoot it.
+You will then run a cable from the switch to each room that you want connected to Ethernet.

-As you’re running the wires on the other side of the walls, then you merely require a cable and jack in each room.
-While connecting the line could be described, the preparation is self-explanatory.
-When you are not familiar with performing the task, it is possible to pay an expert to run the wires for you.
-The benefit is that Ethernet provides the most secure internet connections that you can practically get within a house.
-And if you are a heavy online user, which may be well worth it.
-Otherwise, you may try another option.
+Since you are running the cables through the walls, you will only need a cable and jack in each room.
+While connecting the line can be described, the preparation is self-explanatory.
+If you are not comfortable doing this yourself, you can hire a professional to run the cables for you.
+The advantage of Ethernet is that it provides the most secure internet connection that you can practically get in a home.
+If you are a heavy internet user, this may be worth it.
+Otherwise, you may want to try another option.

 Ethernet Over Power Line Adapters

-The easiest way to wire your device is by using power line adapters.
-These helpful little devices plug into walls and use your house’s electrical wiring to transmit data.
-They are not quite as fast as a standard Ethernet cable; however, many versions will get you around 200Mbps, a few supplying up to 500Mbps.
-It does not transmit quite as quickly as pure Ethernet.
-Still, it will surely get you sufficient bandwidth to play video games.
-Even stream high definition audio, and move huge files quite fast.
-And it is a great deal more reliable than Wi-Fi.
-Additionally, suppose you don’t have the most recent and best wireless router at your house.
-In that case, it’s still likely a fantastic deal.
+The simplest approach to hardwire your device is to use powerline adapters.
+These helpful little devices plug into walls and use your home’s electrical wiring to transmit data.
+They are not quite as fast as a standard Ethernet cable; however, many versions will achieve speeds of around 200Mbps, with some providing up to 500Mbps.
+While this is not as fast as a pure Ethernet connection, it will still provide sufficient bandwidth for gaming, streaming high definition audio, and transferring large files quickly.
+Additionally, it is much more reliable than Wi-Fi.
+If you do not have the latest and greatest wireless router at your home, it is still likely a great option.

-Just plug into your wall in the area with your router.
-Then connect it to a router using an Ethernet cable and plug in another one from the wall beside your way to your desired device.
-Be aware that you will need to plug them directly into the wall; you cannot plug them in a power strip or extension cable.
+To use powerline adapters, simply plug one into your wall in the same room as your router.
+Then, connect it to your router using an Ethernet cable and plug in another one from the wall near your desired device.
+Note that you must plug them directly into the wall; you cannot plug them into a power strip or extension cable.

-Now, while they are a great deal more reliable than wireless, they can get their share of problems.
-Ensure everything you purchase is returnable since, based on your home’s wiring, you might undergo some electrical disturbance.
-This means that you will receive lower than advertised speed (therefore, this likely is not the ideal alternative).
-Again, that is not as prevalent as wireless interference, but it is something that you’ll at least need to know about.
+While powerline adapters are much more reliable than wireless, they can still experience some issues.
+Make sure that anything you purchase is returnable, as depending on your home’s wiring, you may experience some electrical interference.
+This means that you will receive lower than advertised speeds (and therefore, this may not be the best option for you).
+Again, this is not as prevalent as wireless interference, but it is something that you should at least be aware of.

-As we have described the process of how to get Ethernet in my room, you still may have some questions that may be relevant to the topic but not discussed above.
-Let’s get on with some frequently asked questions.
+Even though we explained the process of getting Ethernet in your room, you might still have some questions that are related to the topic but were not covered above.
+Here are some frequently asked questions.

 How much does it cost to get your house wired for Ethernet?

-To access a network via an Ethernet connection, users need to connect a device using an Ethernet cable.
-An Ethernet connection is generally faster than a Wi-Fi connection and provides more excellent reliability and security.
-Even an Ethernet connection has less ping and packet loss.
-As Wi-Fi runs through the air, any obstacle will slow it down.
-In contrast, the medium for the Ethernet cable is fixed and will not fluctuate.
+To access a network via an Ethernet connection, users need to establish a connection between a device and the network using an Ethernet cable.
+An Ethernet connection is generally faster than a Wi-Fi connection, and provides greater reliability and security.
+Additionally, Ethernet connections have lower ping and packet loss rates.
+As Wi-Fi signals travel through the air, any obstacle can slow them down.
+In contrast, the medium for an Ethernet cable is fixed and will not fluctuate.

 Does the Ethernet cable have to be connected to the router?

-You do not need a router.
-If you want a direct connection between your computer and the cable modem.
-In that case, you can directly connect it via Ethernet cable.
-Suppose you are going to use only one device that runs through the Ethernet cable.
-In that case, you don’t have to connect it to the router.
-If you want to use multiple devices, the most straightforward way is a switch, which will allow you to plug the cable modem into it and have various outputs for other wired computers.
+A router is not required.
+To establish a direct connection between your computer and the cable modem, you can use an Ethernet cable.
+If you will only be using one device that is connected via an Ethernet cable, you do not need to connect it to a router.
+If you want to use multiple devices, the simplest way is to use a switch, which allows you to connect the cable modem to it and have multiple outputs for other wired computers.

 How do I know if my apartment is wired for the Internet?

-The most popular way of getting wired Internet is with the network hardware and network protocols called Ethernet.
-That is if you are not getting it by WiFi.
-If you have wired Ethernet networking, you will see the characteristic RJ45 jacks located in the wall.
-This means all the Ethernet cables needed to connect to the modem are already installed behind the walls.
-As a result, you won’t have to do it all over again.
-You can plug the cable into the jack and get on with the next steps.
+The most common method of obtaining wired internet is through the use of the network hardware and network protocols known as Ethernet, unless you are obtaining it via Wi-Fi.
+If you have a wired Ethernet network, you will notice the characteristic RJ45 jacks located in the walls.
+This indicates that all of the Ethernet cables required to connect to the modem have already been installed behind the walls.
+As a result, you will not have to do it all over again.
+You may simply plug the cable into the jack and proceed to the next steps.

 Do I need Cat5 or Cat6 cable?

-If you would like faster internet speed, Cat6 is a fantastic choice.
-It reduces something referred to as “crosstalk,” which indicates transfers that interrupt your communication stations.
-If you’re happy with your present net speed and are using Cat5, you may be better off with this cable.
-But if you need more, there is Cat6 for you.
-Nevertheless, Cat5 should be sufficient for your day-to-day internet usage.
+If faster internet speeds are a priority, Cat6 is an excellent choice.
+It reduces a phenomenon known as “crosstalk,” which refers to transmissions that interfere with your communication stations.
+If you are satisfied with your current network speed and are using Cat5, you may be better off with that cable.
+But if you need more, Cat6 is an option.
+However, Cat5 should be sufficient for your everyday internet usage..

 Wrapping it Up

-WiFi is convenient, but it is only one means to have internet throughout your residence.
-With just a tiny bit of hard work and creativity, you’ll have better Internet in each room.
-On top of that, when the job is finished, you can trust those connections for a long time to come.
-It is safe to think about this undertaking an update to your house, and if this update has some reassurance, then there is very little reason not to take action.
+Wi-Fi is a convenient, but limited, way to have internet access throughout your home.
+With a little bit of effort and creativity, you can have better internet in every room.
+Additionally, once the work is done, you can rely on those connections for years to come.
+It is fair to consider this undertaking an upgrade to your home, and if this upgrade has some appeal, then there is little reason not to take action.

-But if you want more and reliable speed, Ethernet is the only way to go.
-It produces interruption less connectivity with less ping and less packet loss.
-With a little bit of hard work and patience, you can enjoy more incredible speed along with seamless connectivity.
-We hope you have gathered all the information you need going through this article regarding “how to get Ethernet in my room.”
+However, if you desire more reliable speed, Ethernet is the only way to go.
+It provides uninterrupted connectivity with lower ping and packet loss.
+With a little bit of effort and patience, you can enjoy faster speeds along with seamless connectivity.
+We hope that you have gathered all the information you need from this article regarding “how to get Ethernet in my room.”
 And good luck wiring all of your rooms for Ethernet connectivity.